 Hyein Yoon / 윤혜인

-I am currently a LAMP postdoctoral researcher at Seoul National University and the Project Scientist for the ASKAP-FLASH Survey Science team as an affiliate of the University of Sydney.
+I am currently a G-LAMP postdoctoral researcher at Seoul National University and the Project Scientist for the ASKAP-FLASH Survey Science team as a research affiliate of the University of Sydney.
 My research interests are on the evolution of galaxies driven by their environment over cosmic time, with a specific focus on neutral atomic hydrogen (HI) line observations.
-From my PhD studies to the present, I have been studying the HI gas and star formation properties of galaxies in large-scale filaments, groups, and cluster environments.
+From my PhD studies to the present, I have been investigating the HI gas and star formation properties of galaxies in large-scale filaments, groups, and cluster environments, utilizing various radio telescopes.
 I am actively involved in the FLASH team, which aims to observe and measure HI 21-cm absorption lines toward background radio sources across the sky at declination < 15 deg and galactic latitude > 8.5 deg.
 With the new data obtained from the FLASH Pilot Survey and ongoing Full Survey observations, my primary roles include assessing data quality and searching for absorption lines from the spectra.
 Please refer to the #Research section below for further details.

 History + CV

-I am based at the Data Discovery Center of #Seoul National University as a LAMP postdoctoral researcher (LAMP program: Learning & Academic research institution for Master's & PhD students, and Postdocs), working with the ExgalCos team at #Department of Physics and Astronomy.
-I am also a honorary research fellow at #the University of Sydney and have been the Project Scientist for #ASKAP-FLASH team since 2021.
+I am based at the #Institute for Data Innocation in Science (IDIS) of #Seoul National University as a G-LAMP postdoctoral researcher (G-LAMP program: Global Learning & Academic research institution for Master's & PhD students, and Postdocs), working with the #ExgalCos team at #Department of Physics and Astronomy.
+I am also an honorary research fellow at #the University of Sydney and have been the Project Scientist for #ASKAP-FLASH team since 2021.
 My current work is focusing on the neutral hydrogen (HI) gas in galaxies based on radio spectral line observations: i) HI 21-cm emission lines - studying the evolution of galaxies and their environment through gas morphology and kinematics; ii) HI 21-cm absorption lines - searching for HI absorption lines along the line of sight to background radio continuum sources to understand the origin of the gas (Further details can be found in the #Research section below).

 Before moving to Sydney, I completed my Ph.D. at #Department of Astronomy of #Yonsei University in 2019, working with #Prof. Aeree Chung.
 The thesis title is "The Impact of Large-scale Environments on Galaxy Evolution: Insights from the Neutral Hydrogen Gas in Galaxies Inside and Outside of the Virgo Cluster".
 My thesis work focused on how the neutral atomic hydrogen (HI) gas and stellar properties of galaxies are influenced by their surroundings inside and outside the Virgo cluster (Please see the #Research section - HI imaging study; Mapping the large-scale structures; Phase-space analysis; Quantitative study of environmental effects; BUDHIES projects).
 I was a visiting student at #International Centre for Radio Astronomy Research (ICRAR) of the University of Western Australia for seven months in 2016-2017 to collaborate with #Dr. O. Ivy Wong (#Endeavour Research Fellowship Program).